 While there are many schools of thought on the subject of juicing—from fast vs. slow, masticating juicers, to what time of day you should juice and how quickly you should drink it—one thing’s for sure: juicing really gives your skin a glow from within.
 No amount of makeup, beauty creams and serums, and facials can rival the skin health benefits of juicing.

 I’ve only been juicing for a few weeks, but I am already feeling more confident about going barefaced in public.
-And not to divulge too much information, but for anyone who has problems “going”, forget all those fiber supplements; juicing will take care of your digestive problems really quickly.
-It's no joke.
-In fact, it's probably not a good idea to juice before a long commute to work.
+And for anyone who has problems “going,” forget all those fiber supplements; juicing will take care of your digestive problems really quickly.

 Below are some of the juice recipes I've tried.
 Some may not look as good as they taste, some are surprisingly good flavor combinations, and others completely missed the mark on looks and taste.
 In the end, whichever fruit and vegetable combination you try, your body will thank you.